AndyA/fixed-sort/README.md

 ]);
 ```

-Any predicate functions will only be called once for each distinct value in the input array.
+Predicate functions will be called for each distinct value in the array being sorted.

 ## Fallback ordering